 One of the most significant benefits of this pad is the convenience it brings with its spiral-bound format, and with the glassine paper inserts, you can work with multiple projects at once without worrying about accidentally damaging or smudging your work while the book is stored.

 But, the biggest downside is that it cannot bring fine art quality.
-I would only recommend this pad for a casual painter needing the best sketchbook for oil pastel.
+We would only recommend this pad for a casual painter needing the best sketchbook for oil pastel.

 Each paper we mentioned are best at something, some paper can do great things in assisting your work, and other papers may not allow the things you are envisioning.
 So be extra careful with picking your paper.